 One thing I've learned in teaching my Realistic Drawing Workshops is that many pencil artists don't have a comprehensive plan when it comes to drawing a portrait.
 They're unclear about where to start, what to do next, and most importantly, how to determine the values they should be putting down on the paper when they begin shading.

-These concepts are completely separate from drawing techniques, that have to do with which pencil to use where, how to shade, texture, etc. Having a great technique is useless if you don't know when or how to implement it.
-Without a plan, you can spend hours overworking areas of your drawing until you either damaged the paper or simply give up in frustration.
+These concepts are completely separate from drawing techniques, that have to do with which pencil to use where, how to shade, texture, etc. Having a great drawing technique are useless if you don't know when or how to implement them.
+This guide gives you exactly that.

 Without a plan and system in place, many artists spend hours working and overworking a drawing until it's a muddy mess - with inconsistent shading on hopelessly damaged paper.
 Or, they end up with anemic, low contrast, feeble attempts that reveal to everyone that you're afraid of making a mistake.